 For minor, common causes of neck pain:

-Seek medical help right away if:
+Seek medical help right away if you have:

-Call your health care provider if:
+Call your provider if:

-Cheng JS, McGirt MJ, Degin C. Neck pain.
-In: In: Firestein GS, Budd RC, Gabriel SE, et al., eds.
-Kelly’s Textbook of Rheumotology.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 45.
+Cheng JS, Vasquez-Castellanos R, Wong C. Neck pain.
+In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
+Kelly and Firestein's Textbook of Rheumatology.
+10th ed.
+Philadelphia, PA: Elsevier; 2017:chap 45.

-Review Date: 4/16/2013
+Review Date: 1/14/2018

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
-Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.
+Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., a business unit of Ebix, Inc. Any duplication or distribution of the information contained herein is strictly prohibited.